IssyMiddleton/EDA-Half-Hourly-Electricity-Consumption-Data/README.md

 # Consumption Analysis

-This file uses ProjectTemplate and produces an Energy Report in pdf format using RMarkdown.
-An example is saved in the Reports folder.
+This R code uses ProjectTemplate and produces an Energy Report in .pdf format using RMarkdown.
+An example report is saved in the Reports folder, which will be overwritten if you knit the RMarkdown file provided.
+This analysis will look for a file in the data folder called consumption so if you'd like to rerun against new data, simply replace the existing .csv file called consumption with a new one.

-The file provided in the data folder called consumption contains actual, half-hourly electricty consumption readings, provided by a volunteer with full consent to share in the interests of innovation and learning.
+The .csv file provided in the data folder called consumption contains actual, half-hourly electricty consumption readings, provided by a volunteer with full consent to share in the interests of innovation and learning.
 The profile is believed to be reflective of a domestic property without Low Carbon Technologies.

 ProjectTemplate is an R package that helps users organize statistical analysis projects.